 Variations in Discount Rate Outcomes

-The Terry Group’s January portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s January portfolio includes over 400 bonds with adjusted maturities beyond 30 years, more than 80 of which have adjusted maturities beyond 40 years.
+This information enables a fairly robust curve build beyond the typical 30-year credibility boundary:

 For more information, please contact Jerry Mingione.